akauppi/firebase-jest-testing/PROBLEMS.md

 ### Where could this documentation be?

-Firebase could have a "terminology" page (unless it already has).
+Firebase could have a "terminology" page.
 That could cover these.

 It looks to the author that the source code is the main culprit, though.
 Once abstractions are clarified **for the team**, it should eventually rain down to the code, so that things like the `app.firestore().app("other")` are not possible (unless there is a use case).
 We developers use type hints and looking into source comments a lot, to get a feel of what's available.
 Those should only provide roads that are worth travelling; not dead ends or obfuscation by the amount of options.